 While it is possible to take a lump-sum payment, invest it wisely, and benefit from the situation in various ways, it’s important to remember that you are fully responsible for making that lump sum last throughout your entire retirement.

 A number of corporations today are offering lump-sum payouts in place of monthly pension payments.
-While the IRS once protected pensioners from making risky moves with their pension plans, these protective policies were recently reconsidered by the Treasury Department.
-Corporations have been able to go full steam ahead on de-risking practices that allow for the reduction of liabilities through lump-sum payouts.
+While the IRS once protected pensioners from making risky moves with their pension plans, the Treasury Department recently reconsidered these protective policies.
+Corporations have been able to go full steam ahead on de-risking practices that reduce liabilities through lump-sum payouts.

+A lump sum is tantalizing because it’s a large amount of money.
+Still, according to a study done by the Treasury Department, most retirees lose a lot of that and end up suffering financially as a result.
 A lump sum is essentially one large payment in place of monthly payments that pensioners would otherwise get for the rest of their lives.
-A lump sum is tantalizing because it’s a large amount of money, but according to a study done by the Treasury Department, most retirees lose a lot of that and end up suffering financially as a result.
 Indeed, these one-time lump sum payments are much lower than what pensioners would receive through their monthly lifetime pension checks.
-Years ago, the Treasury Department noted these flaws in the de-risking practices of corporations offering lump-sum payouts, and the government tried to create rules to stop the practice but was unsuccessful.
+Years ago, the Treasury Department noted these flaws in the de-risking practices of corporations offering lump-sum payouts.
+The government tried to create rules to stop the practice but was unsuccessful.

 Pension income is pre-tax.
 In other words, accepting a lump sum may need to be rolled into an IRA, 401(k), or 403(b) or risk being pushed into a higher tax bracket.
 Another option is to purchase an annuity to provide an ongoing monthly income stream.
 When choosing an annuity, look closely at the company’s credit ratings and read the contract carefully.
 Ask questions to make sure you fully understand the terms and conditions of the product you wish to purchase.